Explaining the decline of US wind output power density: Supplementary information

 System efficiency was defined as the ratio of power output and power input $\frac{\Pout}{\Pin}$.
 Since $\Pin$ and $\Pout$ are temporally and spatially aggregated time series, each data point in the time series of system efficiency is a ratio of averages.
 System efficiency is not identical with the average coefficient of power

 because in general the ratio of averages does not equal the average of ratios.
 The ratio of averages is a weighted average of ratios, where each summand is weighted by the denominator

 This means that hours with high power input contribute more to the aggregated value of system efficiency.
 Hence, the average coefficient of power $\overline{C_\mathrm{p}}$ and $\frac{\Pout}{\Pin}$ are different measures of wind power efficiency.
-A comparison is discussed in section \ref{sec:appendix-alterantive-definitions-efficiency}.
+A comparison is discussed in \cref{sec:appendix-alternative-definitions-efficiency} (see also \cref{fig:average_cp}).